jucian0/posts/building-forms-in-reactjs.md

 ## Advantages

-- Simple code.
+- It's is simple code.
-- Validation in every change give us a better experience.
+- Validation with every change give us a better experience.

 ## Disadvantages